abhilashrajan1991/ERC-project/README.md

 Lease Info:
 checkLeaseStatus() lets anyone check if a lease is active (based on block number). getRoom() and getTenants() provide metadata and tenant lists.

+i want to create a similar kind of smart contract for this purpose: to issue a tradeable and verifiable certificate to a working member of trading and managements association